PostHog/posthog.com/contents/blog/open-source-telemetry-ethical.md

 In practice, however, it's pretty much impossible not to track more than you need in this case.

-If a project is hosted on GitHub, it automatically provides basic stats (clones / repo visits) provided for all repos.
+If a project is hosted on GitHub, it automatically provides basic stats (clones / repo visits) for all repos.

 #### Aggregated tracking